 Sitting has become such a common activity in our society.
 Long gone are the days of getting up early in the morning, hunting and gathering food all day, and then coming home and relaxing.
-Instead we get up, sit at the table and eat, get in the car and drive to work, get out of the car and sit at a desk most of the day, get back in the car and drive home, sit at the table and eat dinner, and then sit in front of the TV until we go to bed an repeat again the next day.
+Instead we get up, sit at the table to eat breakfast, get in the car to drive to work, get to work and sit at a desk most of the day, get back in the car to drive back home, sit at the table to eat dinner, and then sit in front of the TV until we go to bed.
+Then, do it all over again the next day.

 The number of hours of sitting has been identified by the CDC as a major health risk on the same magnitude as smoking.

-Lack of activity leads to all kinds of chronic health conditions.... obesity, diabetes, high blood pressure, heart disease, and chronic musculoskeletal pains such as back and neck pain.
+Lack of activity leads to all kinds of chronic health conditions like: obesity, diabetes, high blood pressure, heart disease, and chronic musculoskeletal pains such as lower back and neck pain.

-So the #1 tip on how to relieve back pain when sitting is to get up and move around more often, ideally at least once every 60 minutes.
-But in the real world, that's not always possible, so here are some other tips you can use to allow you to sit longer without lower back pain...
+So the #1 tip on how to relieve lower back pain when sitting is to get up and move around more often, ideally AT LEAST once every 60 minutes!
+But in the real world, that's not always possible.
+So, here are some other tips you can use to allow you to sit longer without having lower back pain...

 How To Relieve Lower Back Pain When Sitting In An Office Chair